 Description A Metaverse Instance ensures that a malicious User does not take over the Profile of another User.

-Comment A User is guaranteed that a malicious User does not impersonate them.
+Comment A Metaverse Instance guarantees a User that a malicious User cannot impersonate them.

 Title 1.6.2 Data Security

 Description A Metaverse Instance ensures that a malicious User does not take over the Data of another User.